tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 DESCRIPTION
     Workloads and tiers are logical grouping tools for helping you organize your virtual machines and corresponding resources in your Armor Complete software-defined datacenters.

     Workloads contain tiers, and tiers contain virtual machines.

     Workloads are intended to help you describe the business function of a group of servers, such as 'My Secure Website', which could be useful for chargeback or showback to your customers, as well as helping your staff and the Armor Support teams understand the architecture of your environment.

     Tiers are intended to describe the application tiers within each workload.
 A typical three tiered application workload is comprised of presentation, business logic, and persistence tiers.
 Common labels for each are: web, application, and database respectively, but you can group your VMs however you choose.

     Returns a set of tiers in a workload that correspond to the filter criteria provided by the cmdlet parameters.

 PARAMETERS
     -WorkloadID <UInt16>
-        Specifies the ID of the Armor Complete workload that contains the tier(s).
+        Specifies the ID of the workload that contains the tier(s).

     -ID <UInt16>
-        Specifies the IDs of the tiers in the Armor Complete that you want to retrieve.
+        Specifies the ID of the workload tier.

     -Name <String>
-        Specifies the names of the tiers in the Armor Complete that you want to retrieve.
-Wildcard searches are permitted.
+        Specifies the names of the workload tiers.

     -ApiVersion <String>
         Specifies the API version for this request.